Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Auslander--Reiten combinatorics

-Auslander-Reiten theory was introduced by Auslander and Reiten in \cite{AR75}.
+Auslander--Reiten theory was introduced by Auslander and Reiten in \cite{AR75}.
 Let $Q$ be a Dynkin quiver, i.e. an orientation of the Dynkin diagram of a Lie algebra $\mathfrak{g}$ of type $A_n (n \geq 1) , D_n (n \geq 4)$ or $E_n , n=6,7,8$.
-We let $I$ denote the set of vertices of $Q$.
-We will denote by $\mathrm{Rep}Q$ the category of finite-dimensional representations of $Q$ over $\mathbb{C}$, which is the same as the category of finite-dimensional modules over the path algebra $\mathbb{C}Q$ of $Q$.
-For each positive root $\beta \in \Phi_+$, we will denote by $M_{\beta}$ the indecomposable representation of $Q$ corresponding to $\beta$ (by Gabriel's theorem \cite{Gab72}).
+We use the notation $i \sim j$ to denote that $i$ and $j$ are connected by an edge in the underlying graph of $Q$.
+Let $I$ denote the set of vertices of $Q$ and $n:= \sharp I$.
+We will denote by $\rep Q$ the category of finite-dimensional representations of $Q$ over $\mathbb{C}$, which we will identify with the category of finite-dimensional right modules over the path algebra $\mathbb{C}Q$ of $Q$.
+Furthermore we will also denote by $\Delta$ (resp. $\Delta_+$) the set of roots (resp. positive roots) associated to $\mathfrak{g}$, and by $W$ the corresponding Weyl group.

+By Gabriel's theorem \cite{Gab72}, there is a bijection between the set $\Delta_+$ of positive roots of the root system associated with $Q$ and the set of isomorphism classes of indecomposable objects in $\rep Q$.
+Moreover, the dimension vectors of objects in $\rep Q$ can be identified with elements of the positive root cone $\bigoplus_{i \in I} \mathbb{Z}_{\geq 0} \alpha_i$.
+For each $\beta \in \Delta_+$, we denote by $M_\beta$ the corresponding indecomposable representation.
+In particular, its dimension vector satisfies $\dim M_\beta = \beta$.

 For each $j \in I$, we will respectively denote by $I_j$ (resp. $P_j$) the indecomposable injective (resp. projective) representation of $Q$, whose dimension vectors are given by